nczempin/ll/lamp-overview.md

 ## Why do I use it?
 My two main goals for using it are
 1. to improve my pronunciation and
-2. to get me actually speaking to native speakers of Chinese much faster than is usually the case (probably at the expense of efficiency in other areas).
+2. to get me actually speaking to native speakers of my target language much faster than is usually the case (probably at the expense of efficiency in other areas).

 When I encountered the book for the first time, it occurred to me that its contents would probably help me tremendously with my goals.
 I'm sure it can also help people who are in a different situation than I am, but I haven't looked into that in any amount of detail.